resi-labs-ai/resi/README.md

 **Subnet 46 (RESI) is built upon the proven architecture of [Subnet 13: Data Universe](https://github.com/macrocosm-os/data-universe) by Macrocosmos.com.**

 We extend our sincere gratitude to the Macrocosmos team, particularly [Arrmlet](https://github.com/Arrmlet) and [ewekazoo](https://github.com/ewekazoo), for creating the robust, scalable data collection and validation framework that serves as our foundation.
 Their pioneering work on decentralized data collection, consensus mechanisms, and anti-gaming protections has enabled us to focus on real estate specialization rather than rebuilding core infrastructure.

 ---
+### **Legal Disclaimer:**
+For those that may be concerned with the practice of scraping data please be assured that we have consulted with our legal team regarding the validity of this practice.
+The standing case law points to scraping of openly accessible data on the internet as **LEGAL**.
+In the event of manipulating logins or paywalls, this is where liability is a cause for concern.

+The landmark [hiQ Labs v.
+LinkedIn](https://en.wikipedia.org/wiki/HiQ_Labs_v._LinkedIn) case (2019) established that scraping publicly available data is legal under U.S. law.
+While scraping may violate Terms of Service and result in IP blocking, it cannot result in legal action against users for collecting public information not behind paywalls or login requirements.

+---
 ## Contact and Support